21 Best RV Campgrounds on the Beach | East Coast Guide

 8. Hither Hills State Park

-Hither Hills State Park in Montauk offers visitors scenic picnic areas and fireplaces, surf fishing, a two-mile sandy ocean beach, a 40-acre freshwater lake, playing fields, a playground and a 190-site campground on the ocean.
+Hither Hills State Park in Montauk offers visitors scenic picnic areas and fireplaces, surf fishing, a two-mile sandy ocean beach, a 40-acre freshwater lake, playing fields, a playground, and a 190-site campground on the ocean.
 There are no hookups in the State Park and campfires are prohibited.
 You can, however, have a grill.

 New Jersey

-9. Island Beach State Park
+9. Island Beach State Park (Mike’s Personal Favorite)

-Island Beach State Park in Seaside Heights is a preserved barrier island that protects a number of natural shoreline and nearshore habitats.
+Island Beach State Park in Seaside Heights is a preserved barrier island that protects a number of natural shorelines and nearshore habitats.
 The park contains close to ten miles of sandy beach, and an extensive shoreline along Barnegat Bay, dense maritime forests, rolling sand dunes, and tidal marshes.
 Island Beach is also home to fox, osprey, other wildlife, and more than 400 species of plants.

-Be sure to visit Grumpy’s Tackle where grumpy will provide some first-class advice and humorous insults about your fishing abilities.
+Be sure to visit Grumpy’s Tackle where Grumpy will provide some first-class advice and humorous insults about your fishing abilities.
 Be prepared to laugh!
-Also, be sure to visit Betty and Nicks Bait and Tackle.
-The owner John Bushel gets up every morning and videotapes the ocean while providing a fishing report.
+Also, be sure to visit Betty and Nick’s Bait and Tackle.
+The owner, John Bushel, gets up every morning and videotapes the ocean while providing a fishing report.

 Delaware